Adamstown Hotel

 While constructing the northern part of the line, Elder’s workmen set up camp for four months at Adamstown near the railway level crossing.
 Ralph Snowball photographed the camp on 30 December 1897, four days before the service commenced on 3 January 1898.
 The Newcastle Morning Herald and Miners’ Advocate reported that “Mr. Arthur Fenwick was the first person to use the new telephone line … the gentleman spoken to in Sydney could not at first believe that a resident of Newcastle was speaking to him.”
 Calls to Sydney could only be made by attending the telegraph office in Hunter Street Newcastle, and just one person could use the line at any time.
 At a cost of 3 shillings for a 3 minute conversation, and with miners earning 6 shillings a day at that time, it is somewhat astonishing to consider that a phone call to Sydney cost half a day’s wages!
 Amid our current inflationary pressures, it’s worth remembering how ridiculously cheap phone calls are today compared to 125 years ago.

 Telephone line contractors camp adjacent to the rail line at Adamstown, 30 December 1897.
 Photo by Ralph Snowball.
-University Newcastle, Living Histories.
+University of Newcastle, Living Histories.

 The same location 125 years later, when phone calls to Sydney are 125,000 times cheaper.